DominikaPowroznik/PainOfJava/README.md

 NTP Project

-v1.66 - loading questions, code refractor... but reloading for new round (wrong questions) is not working, will try to change everything from tables to lists v1.6 - new level & design for it, edited QuestionMaster script v1.55 - added main menu & pause menu screens
+v1.7 - at last! it was really nasty, but displaying questions with wrong answered one is working (I hope) v1.66 - loading questions, code refractor... but reloading for new round (wrong questions) is not working, will try to change everything from tables to lists v1.6 - new level & design for it, edited QuestionMaster script v1.55 - added main menu & pause menu screens